-The above agreement files evidence show that Jock Millgardh and Friday TV acknowledged Derek Banner and BUMP's rights to Minute To Win It.
+The above agreement files evidence show that Jock Millgardh and Friday TV, and their Swedish lawyers and legal counsel, acknowledged Derek Banner and BUMP's rights to Minute Winner - Minute To Win It.

-in a letter to Derek Banner of 7 February 2019 Endemol Shine's lawyer in London, Caroline Kean, confirmed that Friday TV's legal counsel downloaded files from BUMP's website which she preserved for use as evidence.
+In a letter to Derek Banner of 7 February 2019 Endemol Shine's lawyer in London, Caroline Kean, confirmed that Friday TV's legal counsel downloaded files from BUMP's website which legal counsel preserved for use as evidence.
 The two downloaded files were entitled "MINUTE WINER - You got one minute to win it!" and "MINUTE WINNER - MINUTE TO WIN IT - You got one minute to win it!".

-The two lawyers also assisted Friday TV and Metronome with forging documents with the intent to produce false evidence with regard to Luxury Trap, "Lyxfällan", which is another Derek Banner's TV show proposal to Metronome, Friday TV, and to TV3 VIASAT (Nordic Entertainment Group), and which their clients Metronome, Friday TV, and Endemol Shine, together with TV3 VIASAT Channels in Sweden, Denmark, and Norway have been exploiting for now more than twenty-six seasons without license, rights acquisition, or payment of royalties to Derek Banner and BUMP.
+Besides Minute Winner and Minute To Win It, the two lawyers also assisted Friday TV and Metronome with forging documents with the intent to produce false evidence with regard to Luxury Trap, "Lyxfällan", which is another Derek Banner's TV show proposal to Metronome, Friday TV, and to TV3 VIASAT (Nordic Entertainment Group), and which their clients Metronome, Friday TV, and Endemol Shine, together with TV3 VIASAT Channels in Sweden, Denmark, and Norway have now been exploiting for more than twenty-six seasons without license, rights acquisition, or payment of royalties to Derek Banner and BUMP.

-The two lawyers have had no prior experience in international TV formats dispute, and they have ignored settlement requests made to Derek Banner by their Danish colleague, Kasper Frahm, partner at law firm Plesner in Denmark.
-And putting aside all ethics and professional integrity they issued threats to closely monitor all Derek Banner's activities, including online, telephone, etc. They went out of their way to undermine Derek Banner's work, attempted to tarnish Derek Banner's name and reputation in the Swedish press, and completely abused of their client's dominant position.
-They deliberately registered Derek Banner and BUMP's trademarks in their clients' name simply to undermine Derek Banner and his company's activities.
+The two lawyers have had no prior experience in international TV formats dispute; they ignored settlement requests made to Derek Banner by their Danish colleague, Kasper Frahm, who is partner at Copenhagen based Danish law firm Plesner.
+They put aside all ethics and professional integrity and threatened in their letter to closely monitor all Derek Banner's activities, thus including online activities, telephone calls, etc. They went out of their way and tried to undermine Derek Banner's work and attempted to tarnish his name and reputation in the Swedish press, calling Derek Banner a Swedish name for "Gold digger", while they allowed their clients to steal and profit from Derek Banner's work.

-The three founders of Friday TV, Jock Millgårdh, Mattias Olsson, Estelle Bodén, and their legal counsel Eva-Lotta Almkvist resigned in protest from Friday TV and Endemol Shine.
+The three founders of Friday TV, Jock Millgårdh, Mattias Olsson, and Estelle Bodén, with their legal counsel Eva-Lotta Almkvist, resigned in protest from Friday TV and Endemol Shine.

-In an interview with C21Media following Jock Millgårdh's death, NBC's co-chairman of entertainment Paul Telegdy affirmed that "Jock Millgårdh pitched Minute To Win It to NBC" in 2009, also stating that Jock Millgårdh "was the heart of the concept".
-These statements contradict what Jock Millgardh described under oath in his witness statements to the Swedish and English courts.
+In an interview with C21Media following Jock Millgårdh's death, NBC's co-chairman of entertainment Paul Telegdy affirmed that "Jock Millgårdh pitched Minute To Win It to NBC" in 2009, and also stated that Jock Millgårdh "was the heart of the concept". his statements are in direct contradiction with Jock Millgårdh's written witness statement under to the Swedish and English courts.
 They confirm that Jock Millgårdh perjured himself.

-Jock Millgårdh, Mattais Olsson, and Estelle Bodén were all Executive Producers on NBC's Minute To Win It.
+Jock Millgårdh, Mattais Olsson, and Estelle Bodén were all Executive Producers on NBC's Minute To Win It in 2010.